Jeanne Lee Crews: Early life

 Jeanne Lee Crews was born in 1940.
 Jeanne Lee Crews's interest in space and science began when she was about 8 years old.
 She loved all kinds of science.
 Jeanne first believed she would be an astronomer.
 Her father was a pilot in the Air Force.
 Both her mother and father were supportive of her love for science and supplied her with telescopes, microscopes, or anything she had an interest in.
 Sputnik and the space race ignited her passion for space even further.
 Jeanne began acquiring her college degree at the University of Texas with a major in Aerospace engineering.
 Jeanne was one of ten engineering freshman who was invited to take a physical chemistry course with graduate students.
 She then finished getting her B.S. in aerospace engineering at the University of Florida.

-When Jeanne Lee Crews was around 8 she first became fascinated by science and astronomy.
-She adored mathematics in all its forms.
-Jeanne initially envisioned herself as an astrophysicist, her father served in the Armed Forces as a flyer.
-Her parents gave her binoculars, microscopy, and anything else she was interested in since they supported her passion of research.
-Her enthusiasm for flight has been further stoked by Rocket as well as the race to the moon.
-At the University of Texas, Jeanne started working toward a college diploma with an electronics concentration, Jeanne was one of the twelve first-year architecture selected students to enroll in a graduate-level physical chemistry lab, she then completed obtaining her M.D.
-Jeanne began working as a scientist at NASA in October 1964.
-Among the first female engineers recruited there's been her.
-In an interview, Jeanne stated, "I had to put in a lot of effort to earn the duty.
-My arm was being held by everyone.
-Well, isn't it pleasant?
-I know this sounds like that.
-However, it isn't when you're genuinely attempting to establish yourself.
-I truly didn't blame them for anything.
-Simply put, they weren't sure how to manage me."
-She moved to Houston, Texas, after being hired.
-She had Warren J. North as the division's leader.
-Section leader James R. Brickel was in charge.
-Dean F. Grimm and Jeanne collaborated on her earliest efforts.